nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * The search is case-insensitive (e.g. `Friday` will match `friday`).<br>
 * The application will automatically get today's day based on the computer's current date.<br>
-* Only full words will be marched (e.g. `Fri` will not match `Friday`).<br>
+* Only full words will be matched (e.g. `Fri` will not match `Friday`).<br>

 <div markdown="span" class="alert alert-primary">

 **:information_source: Note:**<br>
-* In tCheck, if an employee contains a tag for a specific day, it means this employee is available on that day .
+In tCheck, if an employee contains a tag for a specific day, it means this employee is available on that day .
 You may set an employee's tags when adding the employee into tCheck (Refer to `c-add` command), or edit the tag(s) by editing employee's information feature (Refer to `c-edit` command).<br>